tomhrr/dale/doc/1-5-functions.md

 Each `{param}` is a name-type pair.
 The last `{param}` may also be the string '...', which denotes a `varargs` function.
-A function that takesn no parameters should have the atom `void` as the sole element in its parameter list.
+A function that takes no parameters should have the atom `void` as the sole element in its parameter list.

 A function that adds three integers looks like so: